 The stock option program is the Company's principal long-term incentive plan for executive officers.
-The objectives of the stock option program are to align executive and shareholder long-term interest by creating a strong and direct link between executive compensation and shareholder return, and to create incentives for executives to remain with the Company for the long term through standard five-year vesting of options.
+The objectives of the stock option program are to align executive and shareholder long-term interests by creating a strong and direct link between executive compensation and shareholder return, and to create incentives for executives to remain with the Company for the long term through standard five-year vesting of options.
 Options are awarded with an exercise price equal to the market price of Class A Common Stock on the date of grant and have a term of 10 years.
-Prior to 1996, options had been granted only to six executive officers of the Company.
-In 1996 and 1997, the Committee granted non-statutory stock options under the plan to an additional 20 employees of the Company, each of whom has significant management responsibilities.